Humates and regenerative soil.

 - The sludge at the bottom is great for adding to your compost.

-NTS Powdered Humic Acid 70% in a slow release form.
+NTS Granulated Humic Acid 70% (non soluble) in a slow release form.
 (ACO Certified)

 We add this to our Complete Organic Fertiliser, COF, as well as our compost.
 It helps to stabilise NPK, store carbon, enhances composting and is a powerful promotant for microbial and fungal activity.
 Can be purchased in Tasmania through us.